mideind/Embla_iOS/README.md

 # Embla iOS client

 Embla is a voice-driven virtual assistant app that uses the Icelandic-language [Greynir](https://greynir.is) query engine.
-This is the repository for the Embla iOS client.
+This is the repository for the native Embla iOS client.

 Written in Objective-C for iOS 12.0+.
 Probably only builds on a recent version of macOS.